-Dromoland Castle, the ancient hereditary seat of the O'Briens, is being sold.
-Desmond Moore takes a tour and marvels at the castle's architecture.
+Dromoland Castle the ancient hereditary seat of the O'Briens, is to be sold.

 Designed by the William Pain, Dromoland Castle in its present form was completed in 1826.
 William Smith O’Brien, leader of the Young Ireland rebellion of 1848, was born here.